 ASCCP CONTINUING MEDICAL EDUCATION (CME) MISSION STATEMENT

-The educational mission of the ASCCP is to improve clinician competence and performance and patient outcomes through educational activities focused around the study, prevention, diagnosis, and management of lower genital tract disorders.
+The ASCCP educational mission is to improve clinician competence and performance and patient outcomes through educational activities focused around the study, prevention, diagnosis, and management of lower genital tract disorders.

-ASCCP CME activities will educate the target audience in the clinical management of the spectrum of benign, premalignant, and malignant disorders of the female lower genital tract (i.e., cervix, vagina, and vulva) with an emphasis on disorders best imaged using colposcopy.
-Other disorders, including those of the male and of adjacent areas, including anal and perianal epithelium, will be addressed briefly as they relate to this primary content area.
+ASCCP CME activities will teach targeted audiences about the clinical management of a spectrum of benign, premalignant, and malignant disorders of the female lower genital tract (i.e., cervix, vagina, and vulva), especially those diagnosed or managed with colposcopy.
+Other conditions, including anal and perianal tissue disorders in both men and women are addressed briefly as they relate to this primary content area.

-The intended target audience is licensed health professionals interested in colposcopy and disorders of the lower genital tract.
-This audience includes licensed physicians (e.g., gynecologists, family physicians, gynecologic oncologists, pathologists, and others), advanced practice clinicians (e.g., nurse practitioners, physician assistants, and certified nurse midwives), nurses, public health advisors and epidemiologists administering cancer prevention programs.
+The intended audience is licensed health professionals interested in colposcopy and disorders of the lower genital tract.
+Included are physicians (gynecologists, family physicians, gynecologic oncologists, pathologists, and others), advanced practice clinicians (nurse practitioners, physician assistants, and certified nurse midwives), nurses, public health advisors and epidemiologists administering cancer prevention programs.
 The audience mix varies by activity, from novice clinicians learning basic concepts to experienced practitioners seeking to update knowledge and refine techniques.

 Types of Activities

-CME will be provided to the target audience through a variety of activities.
-These will include traditional live meetings, comprised of lectures to large audiences, hands-on workshops, and interactive case-based seminars; a biennial meeting that incorporates debates, panel discussions, small-group seminars, case-based audience participation sessions, and lectures; print media, including clinical vignettes; and electronic media, including videotapes, CD-ROMs, DVDs, case-based question-and-response vignettes with self-assessment, and full-length, self-directed Internet CME activities.
+Audiences receive CME through a variety of activities.
+Included are traditional live meetings with lectures to large audiences, hands-on workshops, and interactive case-based seminars; a biennial meeting that incorporates debates, panel discussions, small-group seminars, case-based audience participation sessions, and lectures; print media, including clinical vignettes; and electronic media, case-based question-and-response vignettes with self-assessment, and full-length, self-directed Internet CME activities.